diekmrcoin/ecs-ecr-training/README.md

 # ecs-ecr-training
-Training ecs integration with ecr and github actions.
+Training ecs integration with ecr and GitHub actions.